terraform-provider-openstack/terraform-provider-openstack/website/docs/r/networking_network_v2.html.markdown

   explicitly to `false` will disable port security.
 Valid values are `true` and `false`.

+* `mtu` - (Optional) The network MTU.
+Available for read-only, when Neutron `net-mtu` extension is enabled.
+Available for the modification, when Neutron `net-mtu-writable` extension is enabled.

 The `segments` block supports:

 * `physical_network` - The physical network where this network is implemented.